Quartodecimanism

-Quartodecimanism (from the Vulgate Latin quarta decima in Leviticus 23:5, meaning fourteenth) is the name given to the practice of celebrating the death of Christ on the day of Passover on the 14th of Nisan according to the biblical dating, being on whatever day of the week.
-The Quartodeciman controversy in the Church was over the question of celebrating Easter on the first day of the week, Sunday, or at the same time as the sacrifice of the Passover lamb.
+Quartodecimanism (from the Vulgate Latin quarta decima in Leviticus 23:5, meaning fourteenth) is the name given to the practice of commemorating the death of Christ on the day of Passover, the 14th of Nisan according to biblical dating, on whatever day of the week it occurs.
+The Quartodeciman controversy in the Church was the question of whether to celebrate Easter on Sunday (the first day of the week), or at the time of sacrifice of the Passover lamb.

 History

 Early Christianity

-There is scholarly disagreement on which tradition is the original, some scholars believe that Sunday observance began before Quartodecimanism, while others have argued that Quartodecimanism was original.
-The Quartodecimans claimed that their traditions are inherited from the Apostle John and Philip, while western churches claimed that their views of Easter have been inherited from Paul and Peter.
-Quartodecimanism was mainly popular in Asia Minor, Jerusalem and Syria, however it was rejected by churches in other regions.
-Polycarp, like other Asiatics, kept Easter on the fourteenth day of the month of Abib/Aviv.
+There is scholarly disagreement on which tradition is the original.
+Some scholars believe that Sunday observance began before Quartodecimanism, while others have argued that Quartodecimanism was original.
+The Quartodecimans claimed that their traditions are inherited from the Apostles John and Philip, while western churches claimed that their views of Easter have been inherited from Paul and Peter.
+Quartodecimanism was popular in Asia Minor, Jerusalem and Syria, however it was rejected by churches in other regions.
+Polycarp, like other Asiatics, kept Easter on the fourteenth day of the month of Nisan.
 According to Eusebius, Polycarp claimed that his practice came from the apostle John.
-Some of the Montanists were also Quartodeciman preferring to celebrate Easter on the Hebrew calendar date of 14 Nisan, regardless of what day of the week it landed on.
-Montanism even brought Quartodeciman practices to the west, for example Blastus was a Roman Montanist who was also a Quartodeciman.
-It is unclear if the Ebionites could be deemed Quartodecimans, however they probably still observed the Passover in addition to other Jewish festivals.
+Some of the Montanists were also Quartodeciman.
+Montanism brought Quartodeciman practices to the west, for example Blastus was a Roman Montanist who was also a Quartodeciman.
+It is unclear if the Ebionites were Quartodeciman, however they probably observed Passover in addition to other Jewish festivals.

-Melito of Sardis, Sagar of Laodicea, Papirius of Smyrna, perhaps Apollonaris of Laodicea and Polycrates of Ephesus had Quartodeciman views.
+Melito of Sardis, Sagar of Laodicea, Papirius of Smyrna, perhaps Apollinaris of Laodicea and Polycrates of Ephesus held Quartodeciman views.
 The Didascalia likely drew from a Quartodeciman source.
 Some Novatians that spread into the east were Quartodecimans.

-By the 4th century the influence of Quartodecimans became smaller, later the Quartodecimans would be even persecuted.
+By the 4th century the influence of Quartodecimans declined; later they would even be persecuted.

-The opponents of Quartodecimanism often argued that it is a form of Judaizing.
+The opponents of Quartodecimanism argued that it is a form of Judaizing.

 Roman Schism

-Blastus, a Montanist caused a schism in Rome about the date of Easter, Blastus argued that Christians must keep Easter at the same time commanded in Exodus for the Passover and gained a following in Rome, Blastus was then accused of Judaizing by the Church.
+Blastus, a Montanist caused a schism in Rome about the date of Easter, argued that Christians must keep Easter at the same time commanded in Exodus for the Passover and gained a following in Rome, and was then accused of Judaizing by the Church.
 This schism in Rome likely influenced the hostility of Pope Victor I against Quartodecimanism.

 Quartodeciman controversy

-The Quartodeciman controversy arose because Christians in the churches of Jerusalem and Asia Minor observed Easter on the 14th of the first month (Nisan), no matter the day of the week on which it occurred, while the churches in and around Rome practiced celebrating Easter always on the Sunday following first Full Moon following the vernal equinox, calling it "the day of the resurrection of our Saviour".
-The difference was turned into an ecclesiastical controversy when the practice was condemned by synods of bishops.
+The Quartodeciman controversy arose because Christians in Jerusalem and Asia Minor observed Easter on the date of Passover, the 14th day of the first month of the Hebrew calendar (Nisan), regardless of the day of the week on which it occurred, while the churches in and around Rome celebrated Easter on the Sunday following first Full Moon following the vernal equinox, calling it "the day of the resurrection of our Saviour".
+The difference became an ecclesiastical controversy when the practice was condemned by synods of bishops.